AkshayKalbhor/CodilityTests/README.md

 # CodilityTests
 Solutions of the codility or any other online tests taken.

-Amazon test :
+Amazon test : question detailed within the class
-Sony Belgium test:
+Sony Belgium test: Question detailed within the class